 Regardless of the species or the age of an infant, feeding schedules should be determined by the amount of time it takes for an individual pup's stomach to empty.
 To determine an infant's feeding schedule, first become familiar with the look and the feel of the pup's abdomen both before and after its first feeding.
 Take note of the visual appearance and how the abdomen feels when gently palpated with the fingertips.
 Note the time and check the pup each hour thereafter.
 Do not let the stomach empty completely and appear concave.
-Keep enough formula in the pup at all times to keep the abdomen flat to moderately rounded (Figure 9-2).
-Feed the pup again when the milk formula is nearly gone (i.e., when the stomach is almost flat, or only a small amount of milk formula is visible in the stomach).
+Keep enough formula in the pup at all times to keep the abdomen flat to slightly rounded.
+Feed the pup again when the milk is nearly gone (i.e., when the stomach is almost flat, or only a small amount of milk is visible in the stomach).
 If the pup is already furred, milk will not be visible through the abdomen and the handler will need to rely solely on tactile examination.
-Note the time it took for the stomach i.e., distention of the stomach and severe abdominal distress, which can lead to death (see Complications in this section).
+Note the time it took for the stomach to empty in order to estimate when the next feeding will be due.
+Feeding infants too often can result in bloat, i.e., distention of the stomach and severe abdominal distress, which can lead to death (see Complications in this section).
 Most pups will initially require feedings every four to six hours (four to six times a day) depending on their condition, although some pups' stomachs may empty in as little as two hours.
 Younger pups and pups that are emaciated will need to be fed more often than older pups that are healthy.
 In other words, as pups grow older and become healthier, the number of feedings per day will decrease.

-Important Notes
+Additional Notes

-Pups can aspirate fluids or choke on food while being hand-fed.
-A bat may be choking if it suddenly coughs, gags and/or appears to gasp for breath during feeding.
+Pups can aspirate fluids or choke on food while being hand fed.
+A bat may be choking if it suddenly gags and/or appears to gasp for breath during feeding.
 If aspiration is suspected, keep the bat's head down with the abdomen against the palm of the hand.
 Gently but firmly tap the bat's back with your index finger, just below the shoulder blades to force the substance from the airway.
 Force of tapping should be no more than that that of fingertips lightly drumming a tabletop.
 Fluid in the nasal passages should be cleared by applying gentle pressure with a cotton swab on the nasal passages just below the eye and down the bridge of the noise.
 Wipe away any fluid that is expelled from the nose, and repeat the process until the nose is clear.
 Normal respiration will sometimes be restored immediately.
 However, if liquids or food enters the lungs, the bat is likely to develop aspiration pneumonia.
 Signs of respiratory distress include soft squeaky, wheezy, or rattling sounds with each breath, often audible even without a stethoscope.
 Treat as described in Respiratory Disorders.